 Outstripping projected growth rates year after year, the global robotics market is expected to cross the $100 billion mark within the next five years.

 Falling prices, improved safety and performance, and more interoperable components and software are fueling the surge in demand.
-Moreover, robotic technology is converging with advancements in other areas, including machine vision, haptics, and voice technology, expanding the scope of applications and tasks robots can achieve.
+Moreover, robotic technology is converging with advancements in other areas, including sensors, machine vision, haptics, and voice technology, expanding the scope of applications and tasks robots can achieve.

 As robots and artificial intelligence further penetrate new industries, they will become an even more integral part of our daily lives.
 Understanding these new use cases and their facilitating technologies provides insight into the anticipated future directions and challenges for companies looking to drive the robotics revolution.